MU men placed 12th, women 13th at BIG EAST

 Koeck and Schuh with huge PRs in Illinois

 Koeck topped MU record by over a meter

 Marquette junior Carlye Schuh has made significant process in her jumps career, and is focused on what it takes to be a champion.

 Marquette senior middle sprinter Kyle Winter owns two indoor school records and five top-10 times - he got there by approaching each run and each event like a championship one.
 See his story as he approaches his final BIG EAST Indoor Championship and looks to defend his 800m title.

 Contact Coach Rogers

-Bert Rogers enters his seventh season as the head coach for Marquette track and field in 2013-14, following three seasons as an assistant coach.
+Bert Rogers enters his ninth season as the head coach for Marquette track and field in 2015-16, following three seasons as an assistant coach.
 Though Rogers oversees all aspects of the program, his coaching focus is on the sprinters, hurdlers, jumpers and the multi-event athletes.

-As head coach, Rogers has helped Marquette student-athletes to 29 NCAA regional qualifying marks and 13 athletes to the U.S. Junior National Championships, with three of them earning Junior All-American honors.
+As head coach, Rogers has helped Marquette student-athletes to 40 NCAA regional qualifying marks and 14 athletes to the U.S. Junior National Championships, with four of them earning Junior All-American honors.